The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Why is Stagecoach Performing Arts a good investment?

-Stagecoach was a proud winner of the Continuous Improvement Award at the Best Franchise Awards 2018, which recognises franchisors that demonstrate a commitment to better understanding their franchisees’ needs and challenges.
+This children’s franchise was a proud winner of the Continuous Improvement Award at the Best Franchise Awards 2018 and 2019, which recognises franchisors that demonstrate a commitment to better understanding their franchisees’ needs and challenges.
+Stagecoach is always working to improve franchisee satisfaction.

 Stagecoach Performing Arts is an active member of the British Franchise Association and in 2018 was awarded the Brand Awareness Award for demonstrating a commitment to better understanding its consumer market and effectively engaging with it through the implementation of a PR and marketing strategy.